osbuild/osbuild.github.io/docs/user-guide/03-oscap-remediation.md

 # OpenSCAP Remediation

-`osbuild-composer` now provides the ability to build security hardened images using the [OpenSCAP] tool.
+`osbuild-composer` provides the ability to build security hardened images using the [OpenSCAP] tool.
 This feature is available for `RHEL 8.7` (& above) and `RHEL 9.1` (& above).

 [OpenSCAP]: https://github.com/OpenSCAP/openscap/blob/maint-1.3/docs/manual/manual.adoc